CISOs and ISOs: Tasks, training, and salary at a glance

 A CISO’s responsibilities include:

-• Protecting company assets from attacks and data breaches (in cooperation with the Data Protection Officer and IT)
+• Protecting company assets from cyber attacks and data breaches (in cooperation with the Data Protection Officer and IT)

 • TISAX® and ISO 27001/27002 certification